Fox's Book of Martyrs

 than with such excellent precepts in his mouth, and such laudable examples

 before him."
-He was accordingly beheaded, though even many of the Roman
+He was accordingly beheaded, though

-Catholics themselves reprobated this piece of treacherous and unnecessary
+this piece of treacherous and unnecessary cruelty.

 George

-Scherter, a minister of Salzburg, was apprehended and committed to prison for
+Scherter, a minister of Salzburg, was apprehended and

-instructing his flock in the knowledge of the Gospel.
-While he was in
+committed to prison for instructing his flock in the knowledge of the Gospel.

-confinement he wrote a confession of his faith; soon after which he was
+While he was in confinement he wrote a confession of his faith; soon after

-condemned, first to be beheaded, and afterward to be burnt to ashes.
-On his way
+beheaded, and afterward to be burnt to ashes.

-committed to the flames.
+until it was committed to the flames.

-In Louviana, a learned man, named Percinal,
+Louviana, a learned man, named Percinal, was murdered

-beheaded, for having Luther's sermons in his possession.
+Luther's sermons in his possession.

 Giles